tstilwell91/cs826/README.md

 **Output**: `file_case_mapping.csv`

 This file contains the mapping of filenames to `case_id` and serves as a crucial key for combining the RNA-Seq and WSI datasets.
 This will be used as input in future steps of the project.

 ---

+## Step 3: RNA-Seq Feature Extraction

+A separate manifest was created for the RNA-Seq data, allowing it to be downloaded independently from the WSI data.

+### Instructions
+1. Open the `rna-seq-features-extraction.ipynb` notebook in Jupyter.
+2. Update the `datasets_dir` variable to point to the directory containing the RNA-Seq files downloaded earlier using the `gdc-client`.
+3. Update the `case_mapping_file` variable to reference the file generated in **Step 2**.
+4. Run the notebook to process the RNA-Seq data and generate the RNA-Seq features file.

+**Output**: `combined_rna_features.csv`

+This file contains the extracted gene expression features mapped to their corresponding `case_id`.

+---